Need more info?

 ASU’s Herberger Institute is the largest comprehensive design and arts college in the country, with 7,800+ students, more than 700 faculty members, 130 program options and a tradition of top-ranked programs.
 The Herberger Institute is built on a combination of disciplines unlike any other program in the nation, comprising the School of Art; the School of Arts, Media and Engineering; the School of Music, Dance and Theatre; The Design School; The Sidney Poitier New American Film School; and the ASU Art Museum.

-ASU’s emerging fashion program is already at the forefront of the industry, forming partnerships with industry and local collaborators across interdisciplinary fields and winning national awards.
-Launched in 2017 and led by Program Director and Professor of Practice Dennita Sewell, an accomplished fashion curator, professor and writer, the program exceeded its enrollment goals almost immediately and has continued to grow.
+After launching in 2017, ASU’s fashion program emerged at the forefront of the industry, forming partnerships with industry and local collaborators across interdisciplinary fields and winning national awards.
+Led by Program Director and Professor of Practice Dennita Sewell, an accomplished fashion curator, professor and writer, the program exceeded its enrollment goals almost immediately and has continued to grow.
 Additional ASU fashion faculty include Galina Mihaleva, who leads Fashion and Wearable Technology, Danielle Testa, who leads the Business track, and Alexander Snyder, who leads Fashion Technology initiatives with Optitex and Career Catalyst, a new program that supports the development of fashion industry professionals.

-The ASU FIDM program offers state-of-the-art technology at Fusion on First in downtown Phoenix.
+With the expansion of fashion education to Los Angeles, the ASU fashion program became a fashion school: ASU FIDM.In addition to operating in LA, ASU FIDM offers state-of-the-art technology at Fusion on First in downtown Phoenix.
 This high-tech innovation hub features a suite of industry-standard studio spaces and recording studios, digital media labs, performance spaces, and an interdisciplinary makerspace with laser cutters, 3D printers, felting and industrial knitting machines, and more.
 Students can extend their collaboration and creative conversations into their residential living quarters for a seamless live-work space that optimizes the creativity and enterprise of ASU students in the heart of a rapidly growing downtown.

 Like most creative industries today, fashion is entering a new era; with new technology come new jobs, new connections to manufacturing, new retail experiences and new worlds in the metaverse connected to all areas of fashion.
 ASU is thrilled to expand as ASU FIDM.
-FIDM is one of the leading fashion schools in the world, a legacy organization that has 70,000 alumni, plus global industry relations and networks, located in a key city for the emerging fashion market.
 We look forward to helping students continue their stories.

 ASU does not currently offer fashion degree programs online.
 Alongside a robust portfolio of classes offered in Los Angeles, ASU offers thousands of online courses that campus-based students can take as part of their curriculum.
 The fashion minor is offered online to students not majoring in fashion.